nikomac/BoomPhoto/README.md

 # PhotoBoom
-REST Api

 Kotlin

 Gradle

-Made with Spring Boot
+REST Api with Spring Boot

 H2 as an in-memory DB